Friday's high school football matchups, locations — and predictions

 Location: 590 N. Camino Galindo, Rio Rico

 What to expect: Rio Rico has yet to score a point this season, having been outscored 72-0 in two games.
-Expect the Hawks to score some points — but lose to Pueblo.
-Call it 27-13.
+Expect the Hawks to score some points — but lose to Pueblo, 27-13.

 Snowflake (3-1) at PUSCH RIDGE CHRISTIAN (4-0)